 Phone someone you love

 Stop and think for a minute.
 Who could use a phone call?
 Not a text, an honest-to-god phone call.
-Social distancing and lockdowns mean most of us are seeing fewer people than we ever normally would.
 If you know someone who might be feeling lonely right now, be the one to pick up the phone.

 Write a positive comment